rohith7299017/rohith7299017/README.md

 - 👋 Hi, I’m @Rohith
-- 👀 I’m interested in Programming
+- 👀 I’m interested in using my knowledge to improve the quality of life of all humans
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning about LLMs and AI Agents.
 - ⚡ Fun fact: STAY HARD

 <!---